 When you create a VDC, the Cisco NX-OS software takes several of the control plane processes and replicates them for the VDC.
-This replication of processes allows VDC administrators working in Ethernet VDCs to use virtual routing and forwarding (VRF) instance names and VLAN IDs independent of those used in other VDCs.
-Each VDC administrator essentially interacts with a separate set of processes, VRFs, and VLANs.
+This replication of processes allows VDC administrators to use virtual routing and forwarding (VRF) instance names and VLAN IDs independent of those used in other VDCs.
+Each VDC administrator interacts with a separate set of processes, VRFs, and VLANs.

-Note However, the numbers must be unique between FCoE and Ethernet VLANs.
+Note The numbers between FCoE and Ethernet VLANs must be unique.
 That is, the numbers used on the FCoE VLANs in the storage VDCs must be different than any of the VLAN numbers used in the Ethernet VDCs.
 You can repeat VLAN numbers within separate Ethernet VDCs.
-The VLAN numbering space for FCoE and Ethernet is shared only for those VDCs configured for port sharing.
-See the Cisco NX-OS FCoE Configuration Guide for Cisco Nexus 7000 and Cisco MDS 9500 for information about configuring FCoE.
+The number space for FCoE and Ethernet is shared only for those VDCs configured for port sharing.
+See Cisco NX-OS FCoE Configuration Guide for Cisco Nexus 7000 and Cisco MDS 9500 for information on configuring FCoE.

 Figure 1-1 shows how the Cisco NX-OS software segments the physical device into VDCs.
 The benefits include VDC-level fault isolation, VDC-level administration, separation of data traffic, and enhanced security.